State Street Corp Trims Stake in HBT Financial, Inc. (NASDAQ:HBT)

-State Street Corp reduced its position in HBT Financial, Inc. (NASDAQ:HBT) by 8.0% in the 3rd quarter, Holdings Channel reports.
-The firm owned 175,824 shares of the company’s stock after selling 15,311 shares during the period.
-State Street Corp’s holdings in HBT Financial were worth $1,973,000 as of its most recent filing with the SEC.
+State Street Corp cut its stake in shares of HBT Financial, Inc. (NASDAQ:HBT) by 8.0% in the 3rd quarter, Holdings Channel reports.
+The fund owned 175,824 shares of the company’s stock after selling 15,311 shares during the quarter.
+State Street Corp’s holdings in HBT Financial were worth $1,973,000 as of its most recent filing with the Securities & Exchange Commission.

 HBT stock opened at $15.10 on Friday.
 The company has a debt-to-equity ratio of 0.22, a quick ratio of 0.82 and a current ratio of 0.82.
 HBT Financial, Inc. has a 1 year low of $9.11 and a 1 year high of $20.71.
 The firm has a market cap of $414.60 million, a P/E ratio of 10.13 and a beta of 1.45.
 The stock has a 50-day simple moving average of $14.25 and a 200-day simple moving average of $12.88.